 The probe connector can be plugged into either of the connectors on the DIVE gauge body depending on which arm the DIVE gauge is worn on.

 The connector is a simple push-fit.
 The white dots must be aligned for the connectors to mate.

 To release the probe connector you must pull back the connector front part of the body (A) as you pull the connector out of the gauge body.

-A part (B) in towards the gauge while pulling back on the front part (A). В
+If the connector appears tight push the back part (B) in towards the gauge while pulling back on the front part (A).